 Junior Indigenous Art Exhibition

 The tradition of an annual youth art show goes back to 1931, when Museum of Northern Arizona co-founder and Curator of Art Mary-Russell Ferrell Colton started an annual exhibit to encourage Arizona school students to showcase their artwork.
 As the years progressed, the show focused on children who attended schools on the Navajo, Hopi and Havasupai reservations.
 MNA has more than 250 pieces of artwork in its collection that were originally displayed during the years of the show, which ended in 1974, according to records.
 The museum continued encouraging young artists through awards given at its annual heritage festivals.
 In order to continue the young art awards during the 2020 pandemic, it was moved online.

-- Cultural Art- This category may include a variety of traditional and/ or culturally-based works.
+Cultural Art- This category may include a variety of traditional and/ or culturally-based works.
 Examples include but are not limited to: personal attire and accessories, figurative objects, musical instruments, beadwork, textiles, carvings, sculpture, and functional objects such as bows and arrows, furniture, and shields.